burritojustice/viirs-modis-fire-map/README.md

 This displays the 7 day file for the contiguous US -- you could easily load other areas of the world or the global files, see below.

-Fire names are from GeoMAC/USGS:
+Fire names and boundaries are from GeoMAC/USGS -- these are updated daily, so don't expect to see it until a day after a fire is named.

 https://rmgsc.cr.usgs.gov/outgoing/GeoMAC/current_year_fire_data/current_year_all_states/